Feminizing surgery: Peritoneal vaginoplasty

 Transgender peritoneal vaginoplasty, peritoneal pull-down or pull-through (PPT), is based on neovaginal techniques documented in the 1970s and 80s for cisgender women born without a vaginal canal due to agenesis/atresia, which were referred to as the "Davydov" procedure or "Rothman's" method.
 A 2022 review states, "In the last 5 years, peritoneal flap vaginoplasty has emerged as a promising technique".

 This form of vaginoplasty utilizes tissue of the peritoneum to form the canal lining of the neovagina.

 For trans women who had their puberty blocked, insufficient penile and scrotal skin may be available for traditional penile inversion.
 In such cases, peritoneal vaginoplasty remedies the issue of insufficient tissue.
 Peritoneal vaginoplasty can be used as a surgical revision to increase or restore vaginal depth in persons who have had a previous vaginoplasty.

 This technique has been reported to provide some degree of vaginal lubrication.
 This lubrication, however, is not responsive to sexual arousal, and functions more as regular vaginal discharge while not identical to natal vaginal fluids.

 Bowel vaginoplasty

 Bowel vaginoplasty is another common vaginoplasty technique.
 It is also used for vaginoplasty in cisgender women.
 As with penile inversion vaginoplasty, the testicles and scrotum are removed, the glans made into a clitoris, and the neovulva constructed from scrotal, penile and urethral tissue.
 However, in bowel vaginoplasty a segment of rectosigmoid colon is grafted into a surgically created canal to form the neovagina.

 As bowel vaginoplasty uses colon to construct the neovagina, post-operative depth is not dependent on the length of the penis prior to surgery.
 This makes it appropriate for individuals who have already undergone penectomy, orchiectomy, or who had a penis smaller than the desired depth of the neovagina prior to surgery.
 Unlike penile inversion vaginoplasty, the neovagina created through bowel vaginoplasty is self-lubricating and does not require further dilation once fully healed.
+A 2023 review, however, has found no difference between self-lubrication across different techniques in response to arousal.